bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 	Copy & paste these whole blocks of code.
 ```

 Although we made it easy to just select, copy and paste and run these blocks of code, it is not a good practise to blindly copy and paste commands.
 Try to be aware about what you are doing.
 And never, never run `sudo` commands without a good reason to do so.

-We have tested slideToolkit on Mac OS X 10.9 Mavericks, OS X 10.10 Yosemite, and OS X 10.11 El Capitan.
-The only issue is with the `wmctrl` package - please refer to the "Issues" for more information: https://github.com/bglnelissen/slideToolkit/issues/24.

 --------------